michaelwilliamparisi/crud_app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+Here is my basicc Ruby on rails application that keeps track of tasks.

 Things you may want to cover:

-* Ruby version
+* Ruby version 3.2.2

-* System dependencies
+* System dependencies: This should work on multiple browsers.

 * Configuration

-* Database creation

-* Database initialization
+* Database initialization was done through ruby when the project was setup.

 * How to run the test suite